smart-data-lake/getting-started/presentation/lecture_notes.md

 Let's consider the scenario illustrated in this figure:
 ![Data linage from JDBC to DeltaLake table to CSV file](images/lineageExample.png)

-Assuming an implemtation in Spark, e.g. in our Notebook, the code would look like:
+Assuming an implementation in Spark, e.g. in our Notebook, the code would look like:

 ```
   val dataFrame2 = spark.table("table1").transform( <doSomeComplexStuff1> )